erjank/teaching/motivation.md

 ## Accessibility

 Not providing equal access to lessons and exercises is about as demotivating as it gets.
-If you look at [the old Software Carpentry lessons][swc-old-lessons], for example, the text beside the slides includes all of the narration–but none of the Python source code.
+The older Software Carpentry lessons, for example, the text beside the slides includes all of the narration–but none of the Python source code.
 Someone using a [screen reader][wikipedia-screen-reader] would therefore be able to hear what was being said about the program, but wouldn't know what the program actually was.

 While it may not be possible to accommodate everyone's needs, it *is* possible to get a good working structure in place without any